aazard/JS-CMS/README.md

-# JS-CMS - The Javascript CMS
+# JS-CMS - The Javascript CMS, WITH THEMES!
 I dont really know HTML/CSS that well, nevermind JS (javascript)...
 But I was able to cobble this Frankenstien together
 ## Why?